kolibrios-nextgen/kolibrios-nextgen/README.md

 ## License

-Contents of this repository licensed under terms of __GNU GPL 2.0__ unless otherwise specified.
+Contents of this repository are licensed under the terms of __GNU GPL 2.0__ unless otherwise specified.
 See [this](COPYING.TXT) file for details